 - Co-create questions, co-design the format, and co-analyze evaluation results

-- Use this apporach as a creative and more radical way to empower student voices and actively engage students as respondents, researchers, and learners
+- Use this approach as a creative and more radical way to empower student voices and actively engage students as respondents, researchers, and learners

 - Choose the right questions - Instructors should consider what are the most important two to three aspects of class they really want to know more about.
 Four core questions exist as a default in the Midsemester Feedback tool on Canvas:

 - What is helping your learning in this class?

 - What could the instructor change to improve your learning experience in this class?

 - What could you do differently to improve your learning experience in this class?

-- Choose the appropriate methods - Instructors should consider what form of mid-semester feedback is best.
+- Choose the appropriate methods - Instructors should consider what form of mid-semester feedback is best for their course.
 Various approaches will offer different data for instructors’ pedagogical goals.
 For instance, small group feedback sessions yield high-quality results but take 20 minutes of class time.
 Conversely, anonymous online surveys take less time but may be less thorough or reliable.
 In-class discussions or one-on-one meetings with the instructor are generally beneficial for assessing student learning but may inhibit students’ freedom to give instructors honest feedback.